t has been said that we die a little bit every day.

 But it brings with it also a time of replenishing energy and rest, total relaxation.

-The hatha practice in its entirety is based on learning to let go.
+The hatha practice (at least in my experience), is based on learning to let go.
 That letting go leads (in terms of the asana) many times to new discoveries such as greater openness, flexibility, energy and strength.
 Each quality arrives as is neatly prescribed, by each of us according to our needs.

 A very powerful meditation among swamis is to sit amidst the cremating bodies along the Ganges to further understand and embrace this aspect of human existence, this principle of an ever-evolving life.